-ITE 100 - Introduction to Information Technology Applications

-A course introduces the basic concepts of computers.
-Topics will include basic computer components. the relationship between hardware, operating systems and other software, application software. presentation software spreadsheets software and database software.
-In this course, students will learn the concepts and theory of information technology which will allow them to comfortably operate in an information society.
+ITE 100 - Introduction to Information Technology Applications software and database software.
+In this course students will learn the concepts and theory of information technology which will allow them to comfortably operate in an information society.
 Basically, this course is practical and students will work in a PC laboratory to fulfill the requirements of the practical work and will be exposed to a variety of standard PC software packages to enable them to do data analysis (with Excel software), professional presentations (with PowerPoint software) and store and retrieve information from databases (with Access software).